SuperNOVAS v1.5

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ra[h] Virtual right ascension in hours, referred to the GCRS (it may be NULL if not required).
+[out]ra[h] Virtual apparent right ascension for a fictitous geocentric observer, referred to the GCRS (it may be NULL if not required).

-[out]dec[deg] Virtual declination in degrees, referred to the GCRS (it may be NULL if not required).
+[out]dec[deg] Virtual apparent declination for a fictitous geocentric observer, referred to the GCRS (it may be NULL if not required).

 Returns